CosmoLike/cocoa/Cocoa/projects/README.md

 ### Changes in the interface folder

-**Step 1** Choose a project name (e.g., project XXX where XXX is another experiment - LSST/Roman/KIDS...), and copy the DES-Y3 project using the command below
+**Step 1** Choose a project name (e.g., project XXX), and copy the DES-Y3 project using the command below

     $ cp ./projects/des_y3/ ./projects/xxx